Albert Hammond Jr.

 Cult Records [2013]

-Album Review: It is nice to hear Albert Hammond Jr. back with his solo work.
-The Strokes guitarist has not released any new material since his 2008 sophomore outing ¿Cómo Te Llama?.
-Both of his solo full length records never tried too hard to separate themselves from The Strokes recordings which I always respected.
-Hammond has always been an intricate part of that band so let’s net punish him because he is still being true to himself.
+It’s nice to hear Albert Hammond Jr. back with his solo work.
+The Strokes guitarist has not released any new material since his 2008 sophomore album, ¿Cómo Te Llama?.
+Both of his solo full-length records never tried too hard to separate themselves from The Strokes’ recordings, which I always respected.
+Hammond has always been an intricate part of that band, so let’s not punish him because he is still being true to himself.
 With that being said, I also thought that those two earlier records were good but not great.

-On this 5 song EP, Hammond steps up his game and shows off his experience with intricate song structures that still have a Strokes vibe but clearly with Hammond’s voice, they take on a new identity.
-The opening “Cooker Ship” could pass for a Strokes song if singer Julian Casablancas was at the mic and it would not have been out of place on this year’s Strokes album Comedown Machine (TFN Review).
-It actually turns out to be a good way to kick things off because it is familiar to the ear before the more breezy “Strange Tidings” rolls through.
-What I think helps separate AHJ from Hammond’s earlier albums is that they combine his more lighthearted sound from the past with a harder edge rock that reveals itself on the next two tracks, “Carnal Cruise” and “Rude Customer.”
-Both of these songs do a better job of highlighting Albert’s excellent guitar skills, especially on “Rude Customer” that has this meticulous string closing that is what you want to hear from a guitarist.
+On this five-song EP, Hammond steps up his game and showcases his experience with intricate song structures that still carry a Strokes vibe, but with Hammond’s voice, they take on a new identity.
+The opening track, “Cooker Ship,” could pass for a Strokes song if lead singer Julian Casablancas was at the mic, and it would not have been out of place on this year’s Strokes album, Comedown Machine.
+It actually turns out to be a good way to kick things off because it is familiar to the ear before the breezier “Strange Tidings” rolls through.
+What I think helps differentiate AHJ from Hammond’s earlier albums is that they combine his more lighthearted sound from the past with a harder-edged rock that reveals itself on the next two tracks, “Carnal Cruise” and “Rude Customer.”
+Both of these songs do a better job of highlighting Albert’s excellent guitar skills, especially on “Rude Customer,” which has a meticulous string closing that is what you want to hear from a guitarist.

-It probably will surprise some that AHJ is being released on Julian Casablancas’ Cult Records but it also seems like a natural fit.
-It also will surprise many that Hammond played all of the instruments on the EP himself, excluding the drums which were played by longtime collaborator Matthew Frank Romano.
-It is this organic palate that gives AHJ an extra spark that I just never heard on his previous solo albums.
+It may surprise some that AHJ is being released on Julian Casablancas’ Cult Records, but it also seems like a natural fit.
+It will also surprise many that Hammond played all of the instruments on the EP himself, except for the drums, which were played by longtime collaborator Matthew Frank Romano.
+It is this organic palette that gives AHJ an extra spark that I just never heard on his previous solo albums.
 I will tell you that AHJ needs several spins for it to catch on.
-With these multiple listens you can hear all of the layers that make this release much more complex than it originally appears.
-It also serves as a good base for Hammond to build on because it signals that now is the right time for him to move right into a full length which we will welcome with open ears!
+With multiple listens, you can hear all of the layers that make this release much more complex than it initially appears.
+It also serves as a good foundation for Hammond to build upon because it signals that now is the right time for him to move into a full-length album, which we will eagerly welcome!

 Key Tracks: “Cooker Ship”, “Rude Customer”, “Carnal Cruise”